• Skip to main content

 Cook your roast to 5 to 10 degrees less than you want your final temperature.
 Remove from oven, tightly cover in foil, and let your roast rest.
 This step is extremely important, as it continues to cook the roast and seals in the juices.
 Let it rest for 15 to 20 minutes.
 The temperature will rise 5 to 10 degrees during this resting period.

-Once the roast has reached the desired temperature, remove the foil and thermometer.
+Once the roast has reached the desired temperature, remove the foil and the thermometer.
 Place on a serving platter, slice, and enjoy.

 BONE-IN OR BONELESS?